 GENERAL MUSCULAR STRAIN INFORMATION

 The most common cause of muscle pain (myalgia), especially in the chest, is muscle strain or tear.
 Also referred to as a ‘pulled’ muscle, these injuries can range from mild strain to a full rupture and include damage to the muscle-tendon junction (MTJ).
-Possible from either acute, traumatic events or as a result of fatigued or repetitively strained muscles, the length and method of treatment will be dependent on the severity and mechanism of injury.
+Possible from either acute, traumatic events or as a result of fatigued or repetitively strained muscles, the length and method of chest pain rehab will be dependent on the severity and mechanism of injury.

 General symptoms of muscle strains/tears include muscle tightness (also a predisposing factor), swelling, bruising, inflammation, pain, tenderness and a loss of function (range of motion and strength.
 However, as stated previously, muscle strains will differ in magnitude and therefore, similar to ligaments, severity can be diagnosed via a grading system: